Biblical Latin Angel Names

 The goal is not to make the list smaller.
 The goal is to make it more trustworthy.

-That trust matters for readers comparing biblical Hebrew, biblical Greek, and Latin transmission routes.
+That trust matters for readers comparing biblical Hebrew, biblical Greek, and Latin transmission guides.
 Each guide answers a different source question.

 How to use biblical Latin forms safely